wlinds/dadub/README.md

 Easily download any attatchment from any Discord Server.

-Simple python script that allows you to download attachments (files) from a specified Discord channel.
-You can configure it to download specific file types, making it a useful tool for archiving media or documents shared in your Discord server.
+Simple Python script that allows you to download attachments (files) from a specified Discord channel.
+You can configure it to download specific file types, making it a useful tool for archiving media or documents shared in your Discord servers.

 ## Dependencies